yuching1128/-Deep-Learning-in-Medical-Imaging-to-Grade-Inflammation-Severity/README.md

 #### Constructed a faster R-CNN model to automatically determine the region of interest in ultrasound images to reduce 99% manual identification
 ![image](https://user-images.githubusercontent.com/39873770/194925248-6fc25775-debc-4879-b960-942ace61ca44.png)

 Original ultrasound images contain redundant information around the biceps area, which reduces classification accuracy.
-To eliminate redundant information and retain bicepscontaining regions, an ROI detection model can be used to select image regions that depict BPE
+To eliminate redundant information and retain biceps containing regions, an ROI detection model can be used to select image regions that depict BPE